 Thanks to the definition of $\eta_h$, we notice that

 However, the function $p_{T,h}$ is not necessarily a density, as it may not be nonnegative everywhere (recall that $K$ is a signed function).
-Still, we will show in this article that the function $p_{T,h}$ approximates the density $p$ and is nonnegative, and is therefore a density, with high probability.
+Still, we will show that the function $p_{T,h}$ approximates the density $p$, and is therefore a density with high probability.
 Let $x_0$ be an arbitrary fixed point of $\cM$.
 We introduce two random measures $\mu_{T,h}$, and $\widehat{\mu}_{T,h}$ on $\cM$, defined by

 The measure $\widehat{\mu}_{T,h}$ is introduced for purely technical purposes.
 Indeed, the measure $\mu_{T,h}$ may not be a probability measure (with exponentially small probability), so that the risk $\cW_2(\mu_{T,h},\mu)$ may not even be defined, whereas $\cW_2(\widehat{\mu}_{T,h},\mu)$ is always defined.